JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 But Sphinx is mad: it knows there is a file on disk which isn't included in the site:

 ```
-[E 200910 14:03:24 server:94] b"/.../sphinx_sites/README.md: WARNING: document isn't included in any toctree"
+[E 200910 14:03:24 server:94] b"/.../sphinx_sites/README.md: WARNING:
+document isn't included in any toctree"
 ```

-Sphinx works by linking files into the "toctree", so edit the `toctree` directive in `index.rst` to include it in the table of contents for the root folder:
+Sphinx works by linking files into the [toctree](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents), so edit the `toctree` directive in `index.rst` to include it in the table of contents for the root folder:

 ```
 .. toctree::